 A pre-existing condition is defined as an injury or illness that is present before the beginning of the policy, or before the end of the waiting period.
 The waiting period is a time frame designated by the company in which illness or accidents are not covered, and can vary from weeks to months after the beginning of the policy.
 In order for your purebred’s genetic condition to be covered under insurance, any signs of the condition would need to take place after your pet is insured and has passed through the waiting period.
 Some companies may extend the time frame for symptoms to before your policy began, so be sure to ask a lot of questions in regards to what is and isn’t accepted when looking at policies.

 Also, be sure to know the company’s policy regarding curable versus incurable conditions, as this can also prevent your animal from being covered.
-An incurable condition is one that will be a chronic issue for your pet, and many insurance policies do not cover these.
-Many genetic diseases would fall into this category.
+An incurable condition, which includes many genetic diseases, is one that will be a chronic issue for your pet, and are not covered by many insurance policies.
+However, some companies will still insure curable diseases, so long as your pet has fully recovered within six months before the policy begins.

 Being a specific breed should not exclude your pet from receiving the health care it deserves.
-While you should expect to pay more for your purebred pet, shopping around can help you make an educated decision about a policy that meets the needs of your best friend, and your pocket book.
+While you should expect to pay more for your purebred pet, shopping around for the best pet insurance can help you make an educated decision about a policy that meets the needs of your best furry friend, and your pocket book.